Common snook: Reproductive ecology

 The common snook is a protandric hermaphrodite fish species.
-Its spawning season appears to span from April to October, with the peak spawning occurring during July and August.
+Its spawning season spans from April to October.
+The peak spawning occurs during July and August.
 Spawning typically occurs in near-shore waters with high salinities.
 Following the spawning period, the juveniles then migrate to the brackish waters of the nearby estuarine environments.
 When these juveniles mature, they return to the higher-salinity waters of the open ocean to join the breeding population.

 Habitat ecology

 The common snook is an estuarine and freshwater-dependent fish species.
 Within estuaries, juvenile common snook are most often found inhabiting areas such as coastal wetland ponds, island networks, and creeks.
-Despite being a euryhaline species of fish, the common snook does show a tendency to gravitate towards lower-salinity conditions in the early stages of its life.
+Despite being a euryhaline species of fish, the common snook shows a tendency to gravitate towards lower-salinity conditions in the early stages of its life.
 By being able to adapt and thrive in both high- and low-salinity conditions through osmoregulation, common snook display a high level of habitat plasticity.

 Common snook are opportunistic predators whose feeding habits indicate a positive relationship between their size and the size of their prey, meaning that as the snook grows, it feeds on larger and larger prey.
-Common snook have been found to occasionally engage in cannibalism.
+Common snook occasionally engage in cannibalism.
 This usually occurs during the winter when adults and juveniles are in close proximity to one another within their estuarine habitats.
 This form of cannibalism where the juveniles are fed on by the adults is referred to as intercohort cannibalism.
-The adult common snook that do cannibalize juveniles most likely target them because the juveniles may be the largest of the available prey, so are nutritionally efficient to prey upon.
+The adult common snook that cannibalize juveniles most likely target them because the juveniles may be the largest of the available prey, so are nutritionally efficient to prey upon.